AlexanderViken/Enterprise_Application_Solution/DDD Project Template/README.md

 # DDD Project Template
 The Enterprise Application Template gives you a boilerplate solution template with 5 projects separated in solution folders based on SOLID principles.

-+ 00 Documentation Layer +The documentation layer is where you for instance can add SpeckFlow definitions or code map diagrams
++ 00 Documentation Layer
+..* The documentation layer is where you for instance can add SpeckFlow definitions or code map diagrams
-* 10 Presentation Layer •The presentation layer is empty for you to add your user interface project (ie: WebApps, WCF apps, etc)
+* 10 Presentation Layer
+..* The presentation layer is empty for you to add your user interface project (ie: WebApps, WCF apps, etc)
-* 20 Business Layer •The business layer has two projects.
+* 20 Business Layer
+..* The business layer has two projects.
 The concrete implementation of the business layer, and a Unit Test project for the business layer.
-* 30 Domain Layer •The domain layer folder has one project for interface definitions, entities and values.
+* 30 Domain Layer
+..* The domain layer folder has one project for interface definitions, entities and values.
-* 40 Data Layer •The data layer contains a single fake data layer project using the interfaces from the domain.
+* 40 Data Layer
+..* The data layer contains a single fake data layer project using the interfaces from the domain.
-* 50 Cross-Cutting Layer •Contains three example projects for helper projects that will be used across the layers, Data, Domain, business and Presentation.
+* 50 Cross-Cutting Layer
+..* Contains three example projects for helper projects that will be used across the layers, Data, Domain, business and Presentation.
-* The Extentions project is for having a place to put extention methods for existing C# types.
+..* The Extentions project is for having a place to put extention methods for existing C# types.
-* The ValueConverters is a utility library for casting objects from type a to b
-* TestHelpers is a utility libirary for Unit Tests.
+..* The ValueConverters is a utility library for casting objects from type a to b ..* TestHelpers is a utility libirary for Unit Tests.
 * 60 Deployment Layer
-** Empty follder but if you are createing an Microsoft Azure solution this is where you place ei Azure Resource Group project for setting upp a deployment template
+..* Empty follder but if you are createing an Microsoft Azure solution this is where you place ei Azure Resource Group project for setting upp a deployment template

 The template has predefined references to the following NuGet packages